Developer: Warhorse Studios

 Your characters look can even affect the dialogues.
 If you have blood on your shirt and weapons you look more scary and people can be persuaded with violence more easily.
 If you look charismatic and wear tidy clothes people might give up different info more willingly.
 Your speech stat also plays a big role.
 It’s interesting that your character & clothes actually get more dirty and bloody over time so it starts to affect interactions with other NPCs.
 This is some deep role-playing-stuff right there.

-The game consists mostly of talking and investigations for other people.
+The game consists mostly of talking and doing investigations for other people.
 Do not expect a fighting-centric game.
 It never got boring though.
-Even though you talk a lot to people, the fact it’s based on history and is so realistic kept me curious.
+The fact it’s based on history and realism kept me curious.
 And just like mentioned, the dialogues are really well done, with lots of different options to persuade people (or fail to persuade them).
 Depending on how successful you are in dialogues the quests can take on completely different paths.
 In case you end up in a fight, there are quite many weapons to pick.
 There are blunt weapons (bludgeon, mace), axes, swords, shields, bows.
 You can also take a stealthy approach and do silent takedowns.

 That’s another thing I absolutely love about the game.
 Each quest can be played in so many ways.
 As I wrote my full main quest walkthrough, I did 3 playthroughs of every quest to try out different paths and my readers kept finding completely different ways still.
 There is a certain freedom and realism to it, and it goes to show the complex creativity these developers have.
 You can play however you want.
 Talk your way out of a fight, convince someone to open a door for you, steal a key, pick the lock, pay someone off, kill someone, let someone live, knock someone out and carry their body away, pickpocket someone etc.